twitter/rsc/docs/compiler.md

 no typechecker and, therefore, there was nothing to benchmark.
 Now we have a working typechecker, so we'll be following up with numbers in the near future.

-Meanings of uids are stored in symbol tables, with members represented in `Symtab.scopes` and signatures represented in `Symtab.outlines`.
+Meanings of symbols are stored in symbol tables, with members represented in `Symtab.scopes` and signatures represented in `Symtab.outlines`.
 Looks like that it's all that's needed to encode the functionality of symbols in Scalac and Dotty.
 (We are currently using the `HashMap` from the